StevenFrost/Editors/Built/TMLE/Documents/readme.txt

 Version 1.2.195 - Patch to fix some small bugs
-Version 1.2.196 - Small fixes with incorrect messages Version 1.2.197 - Small bugfixes related to 64bit operating systems Version 2.0.0   - Brand new application with new features
+Version 1.2.196 - Small fixes with incorrect messages Version 1.2.197 - Small bugfixes related to 64bit operating systems Version 2.0.1   - Brand new application with new features Version 2.0.2   - Bug fixes

 ---------------------------------------